wallyhealth/policies/source/sections/04-risk_management_policy.md

 * Step 7.
 Implement Selected Controls
   * As controls are implemented, monitor the affected system(s) to verify that the implemented controls continue to meet expectations.
 Elimination of all risk is not practical.
 Depending on individual situations, implemented controls may lower a risk level but not completely eliminate the risk.
-  * Continually and consistently communicate expectations to all Risk Management Team members, as well as senior management and other key people throughout the risk mitigation process.
+  * Continually and consistently communicate expectations to senior management and other key people throughout the risk mitigation process.
 Identify when new risks are identified and when controls lower or offset risk rather than eliminate it.
   * Additional monitoring is especially crucial during times of major environmental changes, organizational or process changes, or major facilities changes.
   * If risk reduction expectations are not met, then repeat all or a part of the risk management process so that additional controls needed to lower risk to an acceptable level can be identified.
   * Output - Residual Risk documentation